Justin Turner Player Props: Red Sox vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.
+- The pitching staff for the White Sox has a collective 9.7 K/9 to pace the league.

-- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.56).
+- The White Sox have a 4.52 team ERA that ranks 24th among all MLB pitching staffs.

-- White Sox pitchers combine to give up the fifth-most home runs in baseball (103 total, 1.4 per game).
+- White Sox pitchers combine to give up 104 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- In his last time out on Saturday, the right-hander threw five innings against the Seattle Mariners, allowing two earned runs while surrendering eight hits.
+- The right-hander's last time out came on Sunday against the Seattle Mariners, when he threw seven innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.